-Replace damaged windows yourself with just a few steps
+Perform your own glass repair with just a few simple steps

 The age-old problem with glass window panes remains the same today: They can break.
 Antique leaded-glass panes often loosen and rattle, and modern panes have some problems as well.
 A double pane may tend to fog if moisture gets between its layers, and a plastic pane will yellow over time.
-This guide will teach you how to replace a window, no matter the issue.
+Once you determine that the glass is so damaged that the entire window must be replaced, it is simple enough to perform the replacement yourself.
+This guide will teach you basic glass repair so that you can replace a window, no matter the issue.

 The Home Depot offers replacement window installation.
 Click here to schedule a free in-home consultation.